microsoft/ML-For-Beginners/Regression/3-Linear/README.md

 ## Review & Self Study

 In this lesson we learned about Linear Regression.
 There are other important types of Regression.
 Read about Stepwise, Ridge, Lasso and Elasticnet techniques.
+A good course to study to learn more is the [Stanford Statistical Learning course](https://online.stanford.edu/courses/sohs-ystatslearning-statistical-learning)

 **Assignment**: [Build a Model](assignment.md)